• Skip to primary navigation

 Impact on Taste and Odor

-Blending food in plastic and glass blenders can impact the taste and smell of the recipe.
+Blending food in plastic and glass blenders can impact the taste and smell of the recipe - sensory notes are explored in a what does acai berry taste like taste guide.

 Plastic blends emit a chemical odor that affects the taste of the food, mainly when blending hot liquids.